seanox/xml-micro-exchange-js/README.md

 # Features

 ## RESTful
-The REST API supports the HTTP methods CONNECT, OPTIONS, GET, POST, PUT, PATCH, DELETE.
+The REST API supports the HTTP methods OPTIONS, GET, POST, PUT, PATCH, DELETE.
-The CONNECT method is not a standard and the function can be used alternatively via OPTIONS.

 ## XPath
 XPath axes and functions are used for access, navigation and addressing of